Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QGraphicsItem-GraphicsItemFlags-ItemClipsToShape-v.rst

     :status: todo
     :value: 0x8
     :realname: QGraphicsItem::GraphicsItemFlag::ItemClipsToShape
-    :digest: eb4a1f4bb1043e7fb1cd7f0edf639b0f
+    :digest: ca2eedca3896cd4622a9a92bcb0102e5

 The item clips to its own shape.
 The item cannot draw or receive mouse, tablet, drag and drop or hover events outside its shape.
 It is disabled by default.
-This behavior is enforced by  or .
+This behavior is enforced by QGraphicsView::drawItems() or QGraphicsScene::drawItems().
 This flag was introduced in Qt 4.3.